Project

 That's 3.0.2 specifically.

-Updated by enebo (Thomas Enebo) over 2 years ago
+Updated by enebo (Thomas Enebo) about 3 years ago

 Perhaps a possible solution is when anyone edits the version of a default gem within CRuby they change the version of that gem to reflect it has not been released.
 For example, if cgi-3.0.2 needs changes on first change make it 3.0.3-dev (in other words no gem authors should be putting a final release for anything other than synchronization of gems at the point of a CRuby release).
 Release manager then will have an obvious marker that those gems have not been updated with the external gem source.
 Once synced they remove the -dev.